AndreasLrx/ecstasy/doc/Tutorial.md

 1. @ref ecstasy::Maybe

-   The first and important modifier is the @ref ecstasy::Maybe operator.
+   The first and important modifier is the @ref ecstasy::Maybe "Maybe" operator.
 It match on any entity and instead of returning a reference to the component it will returns a @ref std::optional containing (or not) the component.
    Here comes an example:

    ```cpp